ViBlog/viewpager/viewpager-intro.md

 ![Simple View pager animated][viewPagerAnimated]

-## Adding a Pager Indicator
+# Adding a Pager Indicator
-A Pager Indicator is a View that let the user know where he is.
+A Pager Indicator is a View that displays the current page and let the user know where he is.
 It can be dots, tabs, titles, or other.
-On the support-v4 library you can find ```PagerTabStrip```, ```PagerTitleStrip``` that we will study first.
+On the support-v4 library we can find ```PagerTabStrip```, ```PagerTitleStrip``` that we will study.
+You can find a lot more of other displays with the [ViewPagerIndicator][ViewPagerIndicator], [PagerSlidingTabStrip][PagerSlidingTabStrip], [CircleIndicator][CircleIndicator], etc...
-On the ViewPagerIndicator library there is lot more available that we will study after.

-### Android Support-v4 library
+## Android Support-v4 library
 To be able to display a title we need to Override the ```getPageTitle(int position)``` method.
 To do so we need to provide a title in the adapter.
 You can use a simple switch case with a title but I don't find this very clean.
 First, you will need to inject the activity context to be able to use the ressources and access the multiple languages version via the ```getString()```.
-Then, If you need to add a page in one point in time, you will have to modify the switch case and the ```itemList```.
+Then, If you need to add a page in one point in time, you will have to modify the switch case and the ```itemList``` accordingly.
+In my opinion it's error prone.

 So let's start by modifying our data holder.